 Several brief questionnaires are available for screening.
 They help elicit some depressive symptoms but cannot be used alone for diagnosis.
 Specific close-ended questions help determine whether patients have the symptoms required by DSM-5 criteria for diagnosis of major depression.

 Severity is determined by the degree of pain and disability (physical, social, occupational) and by duration of symptoms.
-A physician should gently but directly ask patients about any thoughts and plans to harm themselves or others, any previous threats of and/or attempts at suicide, and other risk factors (see Suicidal Behavior).
+A physician should gently but directly ask patients about any thoughts and plans to harm themselves or others, any previous threats of and/or attempts at suicide, and other risk factors (see page Suicidal Behavior).
 Psychosis and catatonia indicate severe depression.
 Melancholic features indicate severe or moderate depression.
 Coexisting physical conditions, substance abuse disorders, and anxiety disorders may add to severity.

 Depressive disorders must be distinguished from demoralization and grief.
 Other mental disorders (eg, anxiety disorders) can mimic or obscure the diagnosis of depression.
 Sometimes more than one disorder is present.
-Major depression (unipolar disorder) must be distinguished from bipolar disorder (see Bipolar Disorders).
+Major depression (unipolar disorder) must be distinguished from bipolar disorder (see page Bipolar Disorders).

-In elderly patients, depression can manifest as dementia of depression (formerly called pseudodementia), which causes many of the symptoms and signs of dementia such as psychomotor retardation and decreased concentration (see Dementia).
+In elderly patients, depression can manifest as dementia of depression (formerly called pseudodementia), which causes many of the symptoms and signs of dementia such as psychomotor retardation and decreased concentration (see page Dementia).
 However, early dementia may cause depression.
 In general, when the diagnosis is uncertain, treatment of a depressive disorder should be tried.